Phoenix Staircase Fall Accident Attorneys

 Stairways should always be used with caution.
 Falling down a flight of stairs can cause serious injuries, often leading to severe pain or permanent disability.
 More than one million Americans are treated in hospital emergency rooms for injuries resulting from stairway falls every year according to the American Journal of Emergency Medicine.

 Many stairway accidents are caused by objects left in stairwells or stairways that are poorly maintained.
-If you have been injured by a stairway fall due to another person’s negligence, you may be able to get compensation to cover the costs of your medical bills and other expenses related to your accident.
-Call The Husband & Wife Law Team today at (602) 457-6222 for a FREE case evaluation to learn more.
+If you have been injured in a Phoenix stairway fall due to another person’s negligence, you may be able to get compensation to cover the costs of your medical bills and other expenses related to your accident.
+Call a Phoenix premises liability lawyer at The Husband & Wife Law Team today at (602) 457-6222 for a FREE case evaluation to learn more.

 Many people use stairs on a daily basis, so it’s essential that they are properly maintained to be as safe as possible.
 Tumbling down a flight of stairs can be extremely dangerous.
 The following types of injuries frequently result when a person falls down a stairway: